notherealmarco/docker-magic-firewal/README.md

 ## Operational Notes
 * Default bridge (docker0) is currently not isolated by v2 (user-defined bridges are).
 Future versions may make this configurable.
-* Published ports rely on docker-proxy when iptables is disabled; v2 automatically whitelists those destination ports.
+* Published ports are handled via native nftables DNAT; you can disable `userland-proxy` in Docker.
 * To inspect the active table:
   ```bash
   sudo nft list table inet magicfw